KFreon/KaelsKabbage/content/posts/1-building-ios-certs-on-windows/index.md

 <!--more-->

-UPDATE: 2FA breaks the automated links with the AppStore, making things quite painful indeed.
-While this is all still correct, you may still need a Mac to help if you have 2FA on the Apple Id.
-Details at the end.

-ANOTHER UPDATE: This is slightly unrelated to certificates, but the `codeSignIdentity` MUST be `iPhone Developer` regardless of production/development.
+> This is slightly unrelated to certificates, but the `codeSignIdentity` MUST be `iPhone Developer` regardless of production/development.

 I’m sure some of those guides work, but I was sure it had to be easier than that.
 I found [this post](http://www.iandevlin.com/blog/2012/11/phonegap/building-an-ios-signing-key-for-phonegap-in-windows/) which does it all in four commands…A colleague pointed out that it’s from 2012 and is still relevant, but it works.